somebeaver/Lowrider.js/README.md

 - Pressing tab and landing directly on the component Element or any child Element

-The Element will stay in the interacting state while the user continues to interact with it, until the user stops.
+The Element will stay in the interacting state while the user continues to interact with it and its child Elements, until the user triggers a `focus` event somewhere outside of the compoenent.
 The class "interacting" is added to the Element throughout the duration of the interaction.

 This feature is useful for keeping a parent component in the "interacting" state (visually, perhaps) while the user interacts with a child context menu or